 Book of Esther tells the story of Esther, a seventeen-year-old girl growing up in an ultra-orthodox Jewish community in Brooklyn, as she decides what her future will be.
 The play received a workshop production in Binghamton, NY in August 2016, was a semi-finalist for the 2016 Princess Grace Award, won third place in the international Jewish Playwriting Contest, and will be produced in November-December of 2017 with Joust Theatre Company in NYC.

-Cruel Sister is a play currently development at Columbia University.
+Cruel Sister received a workshop production at Columbia University.
 Dawn and Shelby are twins struggling with popularity and body image.
-Their mother recently passed away in a car accident, and their distant father doesn't know what to do with the pain they all feel.
-When a new drama teacher at their high school comes into their lives, introducing them to a mysterious folktale about jealous sisters that ends in bloody violence, reality and myth start to blur.
+They long to connect with their lonely father, but lately he is only interested in communicating through his food.
+When a mysterious new teacher comes into their lives, introducing them to a folktale about jealous sisters ending in bloody violence, reality and myth start to blur.